What is a kill switch, and how does it work?

-You can also think about kill switches as a manually managed circuit breaker.
-Circuit breaker is a design pattern often used in software development today.
-The general concept is that you wrap a service call in a circuit breaker, which monitors failures and automate the process of stop logic form executing to prevent the logic from constantly failing.
+You can think of kill switches as manually managed circuit breakers.
+The general concept is that you wrap a service call in a circuit breaker.
+The breaker is used to monitor failures.

-Want to try Unleash?
+Want to try out Unleash?

 |GET STARTED||TRY OUR DEMO|